For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Instead of working on spreadsheets for two months as another cog in the corporate wheel, you'll be working as part of a smaller team for a young, fast-growing startup.
 This means that not only will your tasks be more interesting, but you'll have the chance to take on more responsibility and may be able to make a real difference to the company you're working for.

-This is especially recommended if you're interested in entrepreneurship, venture capital or technology, as a wealth of relevant skills and experience can be learned with an internship in the right startup.
+This is especially recommended if you're interested in entrepreneurship, venture capital or technology.
+A wealth of relevant skills and experience can be learned with an internship in the right startup.

 Make sure you look professional online so as not to deter any potential employers.